Bermuda Lawn Guide

 Will Aeration Ruin My Pre-Emergent Treatments?

-No… studies have been done that show little to no impact on the effectiveness of the PE treatment after aeration.
+No… studies and most AG specialists agree that little to no impact on the effectiveness of the PE treatment after aeration.
+The % of ground being opened up is VERY small and the holes are very deep.
 We have also never had any issues.

 Late Winter / Early Spring